Archetype-CSS/Archetype-docs/architecture.md

 ## Directory Structure

-Archetype is a modular design system for building UI components.
-Most of Archetype's modules (utilities, objects, and components) are managed with [Bower](http://bower.io) within the `bower_components` directory.
+Most of Archetype's modules (utilities, objects, and components) are managed with [Bower](http://bower.io) within the `bower_components/` directory.
 It is a best practice to [version control Front-End packages](http://addyosmani.com/blog/checking-in-front-end-dependencies/).
 These modules are `@import`-ed into a project, customized to your needs, and controlled by [Archetype](https://github.com/Archetype-CSS/Archetype).

 | Directory/File       | Description    |
 | ------------- | --------------------- |